ankur9511/fortan_dcd_analysis/README.md

 #### Test the python file on a N,P=1bar,T=300K simulation of SPC/E water in 5nm cubic box

+To verify, you should see stuff printed on your terminal as contained in file "output"

 `
  ./script "createmodule"
 `